senchalabs/docs-i18n/guides/events/README.md

         alert("Event listener attached by .on");
     });

-You can add new listeners at any time this way.
-We can also combine these approaches, even listening to the same event more than once if we need to:
+In this way you can add new listeners at any time.
+You can also combine these approaches, and you can even listen to the same event more than once, if you need to, as shown in the following example:

     @example
     var myButton = Ext.Viewport.add({